 On popular stretches of wilderness rivers, the common refrain is “dilution is the solution to pollution.”
 We practice this approach by urinating in the river.

 Even if you aren’t anticipating your menstrual period, come prepared for it.
-We recommend you bring some sandwich-size Ziploc™ bags.
+You can use sandwich-sized Ziploc™ bags during the day to store products while you are on the river or hiking.
 Used pads or tampons can be disposed of at lunch or in camp.
 We provide some menstrual products on most trips for emergencies.